How to Prepare Perfectly Boiled Shrimp

 To serve shrimp on ice:

 Fill a large bowl or platter with crushed ice.
 Discard the vegetables and bay leaves.
 Arrange the unpeeled shrimp on top, mixing some shrimp into the ice.
-Place lemon wedges and parsley throughout the shrimp.
-Serve the Horseradish Salsa or cocktail sauce on the side.
+Place lemon wedges and parsley around the shrimp and ice.

-2 to 3 pounds medium shrimp, preferably Gulf Shrimp, unpeeled
+2 to 3 pounds medium to large shrimp, unpeeled

 3-4 tablespoons Old Bay Seasoning, or your favorite seafood seasoning mix